yonatan19-meet/y2s18-jquery-1/README.md

 2. Open `events.css` in Sublime Text.
     - Notice that `#message` has `position: fixed`.
 This means that you can move the paragraph in `events.html` around easily.
 3. Edit `events.js` in Sublime Text. **Using jQuery**, add code so that when `moveButton` is clicked, the `message` paragraph moves to a random place on the screen.
 We have provided helper functions `randomX()` and `randomY()`, which return random X and Y positions on the screen.
+4. If you finished, get checked off by a TA or instructor.
+Nice job!

 <img src="images/events.gif">